 Roundtables are moderated conversations between panelists who have all prepared a conversation on a topic.
 Usually a moderator recruits 3 to 5 panelists who work together, via conference calls and emails, to create an agenda and ensure a good conversation.
 On special occasions, roundtables can be as few as a moderator and two panelists.

-After an hour of conversation between panelists, the moderator takes questions from the audience.
+After conversation between panelists, the moderator takes questions from the audience.

 How challenging are questions?

 This is a professional academic conference with rules of etiquette that all participants follow.
 Questions are taken by panel moderators in the order they are raised; audience members raise their hands to be recognized.
 The goal of the discourse is to strengthen ideas and polish arguments, so questions tend to be probing but constructive.
-The Grateful Dead area fosters a dynamic that favors courtesy, and if participants have serious disagreements, they usually conduct those discussions informally after sessions.
+The Association fosters a dynamic that prizes courtesy, and if participants have serious disagreements, they usually conduct those discussions informally after sessions.

 I have a tight schedule.
 Can I ask to be scheduled at a specific time?